 Since you won’t be paying for realtor fees, you will likely have to pay for the services of an appraiser, a real estate attorney, and a title company instead.

 When it comes to online resources, the internet has plenty.
 You can find everything you need to know online, and much of it comes without charge.
 Online home valuation tools, listing sites, and many other free resources are at your disposal.
-You’ll also discover countless articles and blogs on how to stage your home properly, creating the ultimate home selling checklist, and preparing your home for showings.
+You’ll also discover countless articles and blogs on how to stage your home properly, create the ultimate home selling checklist, and prepare your home for showings.
 That said, these are general and not specific to your local micro-market.
 For that information and perspective, it’s in your best interests to hire a realtor.

 One of the advantages of selling a home through FSBO is being able to put all your focus on selling a home.
-If you’re selling your property, you can be at least guaranteed that responsibility for selling lies on the person with most at stake.
+If you’re selling your property, you can be at least guaranteed that responsibility for selling lies with the person with most at stake.
 You can dedicate yourself completely to the task.
 If you don’t have the time to fully dedicate and educate yourself thoroughly about the process, again, it’s in your best interests to work with a realtor.

-Selling a home without a real estate agent also means going through the negotiation, and the entire transaction process alone.
+Selling a home without a real estate agent also means going through the negotiation and the entire transaction process alone.
 And we all know how tricky that can be.
 During the negotiation process, you may encounter counteroffers, multiple offers, buyer’s remorse during the investigation period, and other scenarios.
-You may even experience resistance from buyer’s agents who are against FSBO’s.
+You may even experience resistance from buyer’s agents who are against FSBOs.
 When this happens, you need to be prepared and ready for the give and take that comes with negotiating and in doing so, lose out on a better deal.

-- No access to the MLS
+No Access to The MLS

 An MLS (Multiple Listing Service) is a private database that allows real estate agents to find and list homes.
 When a real estate agent lists a home for sale on an MLS, it maximizes exposure as different agencies and brokerages have easy access to it.
 Real estate agents and their buyer clients can see all the details of the home and its features and amenities.

-- Lack of network or connections
+Lack of Network or Connections

 One of the advantages of working with a real estate agent is their huge network of third-party experts.
-Whether it’s inspectors, vendors or a home stager, having access to these professionals can make the selling process much easier.
+Whether it’s inspectors, vendors, or a home stager, having access to these professionals can make the selling process much easier.
 Since a real estate agent has already worked with these third-party experts, they can vouch for the quality of their work or services.

 When selling a house on your own, you have to rely on your own research and connections, and if we’re being honest, it’s unlikely to be anywhere near as comprehensive or qualified as someone working in the industry.
 With all the research you could do, you may still be unlucky and end up working with people who provide services that are not up to par, or find no one at all.